trulander/exchange-rates/Readme.md

 The api application is responsible for presenting the API to the end user of the project, providing the endpoints to work with the data in the database.

-The services application is responsible for business logic and contains 1 service endpoint for direct request to third-party api without celery
+The services application is responsible for business logic and contains 1 service endpoint for direct request to third-party api without celery.<br>
-BusinessLogic folder contains business logic class of service which is responsible for third-party api requests
+BusinessLogic folder contains business logic class of service which is responsible for third-party api requests.

 The project out of the box works with the database this sqlite, but is designed to work with postgreSQL, to switch to work with it there is a environment variable DATABASE_TYPE which will work with the database if you set it to sqlite, otherwise it will work with postgresql.